 - Participating in LCN’s fundraising events

-- Working in a team approach to deliver existing programs and to develop new programs
+- Working in a team approach to deliver existing programs

 - Performing other duties as needed